HarshDindeAI/AgenticRAG/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:3000`
+The application will be available at `http://localhost:3000` 🎉

-## Development
+## 🛠️ Development

-- Backend API documentation is available at `http://localhost:8000`
+- `
-- Frontend development server supports hot reloading
+- 🔄 Frontend development server supports hot reloading
-- Use `npm run lint` to check frontend code style
+- 📝 Use `npm run lint` to check frontend code style

-## Dependencies
+## 📦 Dependencies

 ### Backend
 - pandas >= 2.0.0